 Design: Integrated & Inclusive View of Transit

 In an era of apps, digital maps, and trip planning tools, aesthetic transit maps have an important role to play.
-A transit map whose fundamental elements are consistent and recognizable can reinforce a sense of place, and build confidence that transit is there to take people where they need to go.
+A transit map whose fundamental elements are consistent and recognizable reinforces a sense of place, and builds confidence that transit is there to take people where they need to go.
 An aesthetic transit map lets us see the big picture, reassures us that “here will always go to there”, and helps us rediscover ways to travel that let us reclaim time for ourselves while strengthening our communities and helping combat climate change.

 The New England Transit Map draws on durable, time-tested design principles and a rich history of regional maps to deliver a map that is purpose-built for seamless regional transit.
 The map’s design language traces its history to the early 20th century British train maps by George Dow, and the successive advancements by MacDonald (Max) Gill, Fred Stingemore, and Harry Beck that made London’s Tube Map one of the most successful and recognizable transit wayfinding tools.
 Stingemore’s 1931 Underground map introduced an enlarged central area to improve legibility.
 Gill’s 1922 Underground map omitted geographic features to focus on the transit lines.
 He also created the playful and light-hearted Wonderground Map, a celebration of London’s quirks and attractions displayed throughout the Underground just as the UK was facing war in 1914.

 The integrated presentation of Boston’s rapid transit and regional rail on the New England Transit Map was influenced by the 1976 and 1979 T Commuter Rail System maps, which used purple to create a cohesive view of regional rail lines transitioning from the Boston & Maine and Penn Central to the newly formed Massachusetts Bay Transportation Authority.
 The 1976 map included the T rapid transit lines, without station labels, to show how they relate to the regional rail lines.
 The 1979 map used only black for the T rapid transit lines, and added labels to the terminal stations.